snshen/Learning-for-3D-Vision/assignment3/index.md

 |96|<img src="images/part_3_96.gif">|
 |128|<img src="images/part_3_hi.gif">|

-As seen, as the number of samples per ray increase the quality of the
+As seen, as the number of samples per ray increase the resolution of the final output also increases, even with extended training time.
+This result intuitively makes sense as the number of samples decrease, the samples become more spread apart and are less capable of representing details accurately.